 Bronco Wine’s low production costs help keep Charles Shaw prices low, Business Insider reports.
 Many of the company’s vineyards are in San Joaquin Valley, where higher temperatures over-ripen grapes and contribute to a lower cost of land.
 The wine is then fermented in oak chips, as opposed to oak barrels like most other wines, stored in lightweight bottles, and corked with “one of the cheapest forms of natural cork.”
 On top of that, Bronco continues to make huge quantities of wine—more than 90 million gallons a year.
 Machines harvest the grapes to lower labor costs, although critics argue this is unsanitary because bad grapes and animal matter (and animals themselves) could be mixed in as well.
 Franzia responded to these claims, telling CNBC: “If you worry about things like that, you shouldn’t eat anything, you shouldn’t drink anything.
 When the wine’s fermenting, they’re going to eliminate anything that’s possibly there.”

 Who could have guessed that a product that brings such joy would have a history so bleak?
 Regardless of how it ended up on Trader Joe’s shelves, customers can rest assured that Two Buck Chuck isn’t going anywhere anytime soon.
-But that’s not the store’s only great deal.
-Check out these cheap things you should only buy at Trader Joe’s.
+It’s basically has a permanent spot among these other cheap things you should only buy at Trader Joe’s.